astronomer/docs/astro/install-azure-hybrid.md

 :::warning

 This document applies only to [Astro Hybrid](hybrid-overview.md).
-To see whether you're an Astro Hybrid user, click your Workspace name in the upper left corner of the Cloud UI, then click **Organization Settings**.
+To see whether you're an Astro Hybrid user, click your Workspace name in the upper left corner of the Astro UI, then click **Organization Settings**.
 Your Astro product type is listed under **Product Type** on the **General** page.

 To create a cluster on Astro Hosted, see [Create a dedicated cluster](create-dedicated-cluster.md).